 22.1 In line with GMS commitments made to facilitate the cross-border transport of goods by road, the Contracting Parties further undertake to exempt the transit movement of goods by railway from:

-;
+Customs physical inspections, excluding animal and plant quarantine, unless considered necessary on the basis of risk analysis;

-; and
+Customs escorts in the national territory, except as required under national laws and regulations; and

-.
+The requirement to provide any security or guarantee bond, in addition to the requirement that is prescribed under the agreed transit and inland customs clearance regime.

-22.2 For that purpose, the Contracting Parties undertake to institute a transit and inland Customs clearance regime, as specified in Annex 12.
+22.2 For that purpose, the Contracting Parties undertake to institute a transit and inland Customs clearance regime, as specified in a future dedicated Annex to be adopted by the Contracting Parties.

 Article 23: Conditions of Carriage for Goods